nf-core/viralmetagenome/docs/usage/databases.md

 An alternative reference pool is the [Virosaurus](https://viralzone.expasy.org/8676) database which is a manually curated database of viral genomes, which was last updated in 2020.

+> [!NOTE]
+> Some reference pools bundle partial or defective genomes (for example specific entries in RVDB).
+If you encounter such sequences, supply the `--blacklist` parameter with a newline-separated list of identifiers or identifier fragments to keep them out of the scaffolding step.

 Any nucleotide fasta file will do.
 Specify it with the parameter `--reference_pool`.

 ## Kaiju